 To get treatment from a dental specialist, you will need to visit your general dentist first.
 The dentist will assess your situation and recommend the appropriate specialist to treat your specific condition.
 You may need to visit both, depending on your oral health.
 However, always talk to your dentist first.
 They are your gateway to specialized care from other dental experts.

 If you need endodontic care, such as root canal therapy or endodontic surgery, contact us at Innovative Endodontics.
-We serve the Charleston, SC, area with our high-tech equipment and proven methods of care.
+We proudly serve Moncks Corner, SC, and the surrounding areas with our high-tech equipment and proven methods of care.
 When you need endodontic care, trust us to provide you with the quality care that you deserve.